 "Vindaloo" is a popular Indian curry dish that calls for meat to be marinated in a highly flavorful spicy mixture with vinegar, then quickly cooked up when you're ready to eat.

-It is very often made with pork, though you can use any meat you’d like – pork, goat, beef, chicken (see my Chicken Vindaloo Recipe), even potato and/or chickpeas for a vegetarian version.
+Goan vindaloo is very often made with pork, though you can use any meat you'd like - pork, goat, beef, chicken (see my Chicken Vindaloo Recipe), even potato and/or chickpeas for a vegetarian version.

 Even though it has transformed in its travels around the world, most styles still offer that spice level and flavor we all crave.
 This particular version is more of a restaurant style lamb vindaloo.

-Preparing Lamb Vindaloo (Recipe) – The Marinade
+How to Make Lamb Vindaloo - The Recipe Method

 You can use this blend to make your own Vindaloo Curry Seasoning to use anytime you'd like.